Jameskami/J8Validate/README.md

 withMessage | if any failures, add error message toValidate | returns a validation result

-customMust allows for more complicate validation that takes multiple argumenst.
+customMust allows for more complicate validation that takes multiple arguments.
 Example: validator.from(list).customMust(veryComplexValidation(list, 3, 87, true, "propName")) .withMessage("Warning: failed").toValidate()